warunsl/warunsl.github.io/me/index.md

 layout: about
 ---

 Hello, my name is <a rel="me" href="https://mastodon.social/@vsl">Varun</a>.
-I am a podcast, coffee and text messaging addict.
+I love listening to podcasts.
+I enjoy making and drinking coffee.

 Theme for this blog adapted from [getmicah.github.io](https://getmicah.github.io/)